IuliiaKonovalova/e-commerce/README.md

     + [Multiple Video & Image Upload Plugin - jQuery Miv.js](https://www.jqueryscript.net/form/multi-video-image-upload.html)
     + [stripe](https://stripe.com/): was used to create the payment system.
     + [birme.net](https://www.birme.net/): was used to crop and center unsplash images.
+    + [Sitemap Generator](https://www.xml-sitemaps.com/) was used to create the sitemap.xml file.
+    + [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to create the privacy policy.

 ---